amyspark-ng/clickery-hexagon/LOG.md

 - Add an achievement for opening all windows in your taskbar at the same time
 - Make unactive windows grayscale
 - Discount powerup (very short)
+- when clicking run through every achievement in an object that has a clicking property and check if the score is higher or equal to another property there

 # Missing
 - Ascend mechanic